 - Taking and posting or forwarding suggestive photos

 - Spreading rumors via text message or social media

 Identity theft, in particular, is emerging as a significant threat to minors.
 Data shows that as many as 10% of children are victims of having their social security number used by someone else.

-You may also want to look into the best identity theft protection companies.
+You may also want to look into the top identity theft protection services.
 There are even plans available for kids, which can help head off a problem before it even begins.

 I'm not sure there are many of us who didn't sneak a peek at a (contraband) Playboy now and again as adolescents.
 As risque as that may have been, it seems tame compared to the glut of pornography of all kinds available to our own children at the click of a mouse.

-In addition to the fact that young children simply aren't ready for sexually explicit imagery at such a tender age, there's an extremely vast disconnect between the girly mags of yesteryear and the graphic - and often disturbing - content available on the Internet.
-Negative effects of pornography exposure at a young age include:
+In addition to the fact that young children simply aren't ready for sexually explicit imagery at such a tender age, there's an extremely vast disconnect between the girly mags of yesteryear and the graphic - and often disturbing - content available on the internet.

 - Confusion and fear